Mexico City is hands down one of the coolest cities in the world. It’s the most chaotic and gigantic metropolis in the North American continent.

 Ramada by Wyndham | Best Budget Hotel in Santa Fe

 This hotel is not only gorgeous but great value too.
-The rooms are spacious, the places super clean and breakfast is free!
+The rooms are spacious, the place is super clean and breakfast is free!
 The only downside is it’s not in my favourite area of Santa Fe.

 If you want to stay in Santa Fe for cheap, this would be my choice.
 Oh, and did I mention that the staff are super friendly although they can be quite forgetful. 🙂